Lory Hayes, Ph.D.

 • Assist in development of experiment protocols; • Execute experiments including flow cytometry analysis and fluorescent-activated cell sorting and “kill” assays; • Dialyzation, purification, Western and PAGE analysis of proteins; • Splenocyte preparation; small animal handling including sacrificing and removing organs and bone marrow; • Isolation and continued culturing of several cell lines from mice and rats including adherent lymphokine activated killer (A-LAK) and natural killer cell lines; • Maintain cell cultures and lab stock materials; • Contribute to grant proposals and published material.

-Lory Hayes, Ph.D.
-Education Details
+Lory Hayes, Ph.D. education

-Frequently Asked Questions about Lory Hayes, Ph.D.
+Frequently asked questions about Lory Hayes, Ph.D.

 What company does Lory Hayes, Ph.D. work for?

-Lory Hayes, Ph.D. works for University Of Miami
+Lory Hayes, Ph.D. works for University of Miami.

 What schools did Lory Hayes, Ph.D. attend?